JD-P/evcc-catalog/readme.md

 # Scraping #

+## Dependencies ##

+Right now the only dependency required for the scraper is BeautifulSoup4, however your installation of python needs to have sqlite3 support.

+## Use ##

 To use the scraping kit included in this repository, go to the [Class Schedule search](https://www.everettcc.edu/classes/) and search the quarter you want for classes in all departments, this will return a list of all offered classes.
 Save this page and then use it with catalog2csv.py.